JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 h = f + g
 # THIS IS GOOD.
 PLEASE DO THIS
 ```
-The rule is simple: when constructing `GP` objects that you plan to make interact later in your programme, construct them using the same `gpc` object.
+The rule is simple: when constructing `GP` objects that you plan to make interact later in your program, construct them using the same `gpc` object.
 For example, DON'T do the following:
 ```julia
 # THIS IS BAD.
 PLEASE DON'T DO THIS
 f = GP(mf, kf, GPC())